albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 | `float`        | `square(double)` |
 | `double`       | `square(double)` |

-Java will find the closest method matching the given parameters.
+Java will find the closest method matching the given parameters.  **The choice of which overloaded method to invoke is made at compile time**.

 #### Does Java support return-type-based method overloading?